iWestling/mvc/README.md

 This is the Object-oriented web technologies course repo (also known as "mvc") by the student Isabel Westling.

+This repo includes assignments in the course as well as the final examination project with a Texas Hold'em game.

 Course is available at:
 - https://dbwebb.se/mvc